bmd-lab/mss_auto/README.md

                  unit_cell for storing the unit cell files and fill the following three options with right information
                 Options:
-                 -n,  --name   the name of unit cell folder -l,  --length   the length of empty layer -d,  --direction   the direction of making supercell
+                 -n,  --name   the name of unit cell folder (if not unit_cells) -l,  --length   the length of vacuum layer in Angstroms -d,  --direction   the direction of making supercell, either 'x', 'y' or 'z'

 So, you need to fill these options on your command line.
 For example,